HumlabLu/minerva-rs/README.md

 Prompt length 156, pre-processing...

 > Peter has two cats, Sirius and Maja.
 (Referenced document: facts.txt/0)

-cargo run --release -- -q "Where is Peter's cat?"
-> Peter has two cats named Sirius and Maja.
-Based on the context,
-> they live in Rörums Holma, which is located in Skåne, Sweden.
-> So, Peter's cats are in Sweden at Rörums Holma. (facts.txt/0)

 cargo run --release -- -q "Is Peter's cat called Nisse?"
 > No, according to the given document "facts.txt/0",